rodeloescueta/attio-api/memory-bank/activeContext.md

 ## Current Decisions

-1. Using Attio's "leads" object type as data source
+1. Using AWS Lightsail for deployment
-2. EJS for template rendering
+2. Node.js 22.14.0 for runtime
-3. Tailwind CSS for styling
+3. Using Marked.js for markdown rendering
-4. Planning to implement client-side navigation
+4. Helmet for security headers
+5. Planning to use Let's Encrypt for SSL

 ## Open Questions

 1. Which e-signature library to use?
-2. How to structure the Attio data updates for signed proposals?
+2. How to handle SSL certificate management in Lightsail?
 3. What PDF generation approach to take?
-4. Security measures for proposal access?
+4. How to manage environment variables in production?

 ## Dependencies

 - Express.js
 - EJS
 - Tailwind CSS
+- Marked.js
+- Helmet
 - Attio API
 - (Pending) E-signature library
 - (Pending) PDF generation library